 Insects and ferns have a complicated relationship that includes both positive and negative interactions.

-Ferns' chemical defences against herbivores remains unclear.
+Ferns' chemical defences against herbivores remain unclear.
 Unlike angiosperms, ferns contain special chemicals.
 (Wei et al., 2023).
 Despite the increased toxicity, some insects, such as snails and grasshoppers, can consume mature ferns on a daily basis.
 The primary dietary source for herbivorous sauropods during the Mesozoic era was ferns.
 Fern herbivores may be insect species that specialise in ferns or generalist insects that are generally found in insect orders Coleoptera, Hemiptera, and Lepidoptera.
 Strong mutualistic relationships exist between ants and Microgramma subgenus Solanopteris in the New World and Lecanopteris in the tropical regions of the Old World; a third, more facultative association has just been reported for Antrophyum in Costa Rica.
 Only four Lepidopteran families exhibit the rare phenomena known as fern-spore-feeding (FSF).
 The most specialised family, Stathmopodidae, contains FSF species, and its subfamily, Cuprininae, is exclusively devoted to FSF.( Zong-Yu Shen, Takeshi Terada, Jean-François Landry, Robert J B Hoare, Li-Yaung Kuo, Ming-Hsun Chou, Yu-Feng Hsu, Jen-Pan Huang,2024)

 Insect orders that are part of the Endopterygota clade tend to interact with similar fern species.
 Indicating that insects in this clade have similar diets which might be a result of the inheritance of Endopterygota ancestors due to phyloge-netic niche conservationism.
 (Gabriela Fraga Porto, Diego V. Anjos, Pedro Luna Kleber Del-Claro,2024)